alemart/surgescript/docs/reference/object.md

 A sibling of name `siblingName`, or `null` if there is no such object.

-#### findChild
+#### findObject

-`findChild(childName)`
+`findObject(objectName)`

-Searches for a descendant (child, grand-child, and so on) named `childName`.
+Searches for a descendant (child, grand-child, and so on) named `objectName`.
 Since this function traverses the [object tree](../tutorials/object_tree), it's recommended to cache its return value.
 Do not use it in loops or states, as it might be slow.

 *Arguments*

-* `childName`: string.
+* `objectName`: string.
 The name of the desired object.

 *Returns*

-A descendant of name `childName`, or `null` if there is no such object.
+A descendant named `objectName`, or `null` if there is no such object.

 *Example*